 Basil, Cilantro, Mint, Lemon Balm, and Rosemary

-Basil, cilantro, lemon balm, and rosemary can all be regrown by placing clippings in a glass of water until they grow roots.
+Basil, cilantro, lemon balm, and rosemary can all be regrown by clippings in a glass of water until they grow roots.
 Once they’ve regrown roots, you can transplant them into a pot or outside.